mozilla-bteam/bmo/docs/en/rst/using/finding.rst

     to the query you just made so you get more accurate results.

 Remember Search As:
-    You can give a search a name and remember it; a link will appear in your page footer giving you quick access to run it again later.
+    You can give a search a name and remember it; the name will appear as an auto-completion in the search field in the header of Bugzilla pages giving you quick access to run it again later.

 Individual Bug Lists
 ====================